Ratio of Debt to Income

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-In these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.
+The first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-Recurring debt includes credit card payments, auto/boat loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, auto/boat payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to determine how large a mortgage you can afford.

 Amity Mortgage LLC can answer questions about these ratios and many others.
 Give us a call: (203) 729-6681.